 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical mystery is a hardcover edition that was published by Minotaur Books on May 1, 1999 and has 288 pages.
+historical mystery that was published by Minotaur Books on May 1, 1999 and has 288 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Last Seen in Massilia, A Mist of Prophecies